Dwarfobserver/soa_vector/README.md

  - It does not support aggregates with native arrays (eg. T[N], use std::array<T, N> instead).
  - It does not support aggregates with base classes (they are detected as aggregates but can't be destructured).
  - It does not support over-aligned types from the aggregates.

+What's coming :

+ - Exceptions garantees for the av::vector functions (in code and documented)
+ - av::hybrid_vector<class T, size_t GroupSize, class Allocator> which holds little arrays of components to be more cache-friendly while itearting on sevveral components at the same time (the components layout can look like this :  xxxxyyyyzzzzxxxxyyyyzzzz..., for T = {x, y, z} and GroupSize = 4)